Frederick Z. Rooker

+Frederick Zadok Rooker (1861 – 1907) was an American Catholic prelate who served as the first Bishop of Jaro from 12 June 1903 until his death on 18 September 1907.

+Biography

+Early life and education

-Frederick Zadok Rooker was the first American Bishop of the Roman Catholic Diocese of Jaro in the Philippines, from 12 June 1903 until his death on 18 September 1907.
-He was born in New York City, on 19 September 1861, son of a journalist and night editor of the New York Tribune Myron Holley Rooker, who married Margaret Coleman.
+Rooker was born in New York City, on 19 September 1861, son of New York Tribune editor Myron Holley Rooker, who married Margaret Coleman.
 As a boy, he attended public school in Albany, New York.
 Later, he studied civil engineering and Latin at the Union College in Schenectady, New York.

-Formation, Ordination, and Early Years in the Priesthood

 At the end of his junior year studies, Frederick went to Rome to pursue formation for ordination to the priesthood at the Collegium Urbanum, which is under the immediate direction of the Propaganda Fidei (now called Congregation for the Evangelization of Peoples).
 From this institution he finished his doctoral degrees in Philosophy and in Theology, and was ordained a priest, on 25 July 1888.

+Early priesthood

 From 1889 to 1894, he served as Vice Rector of the North American College.

-Rev. Frederick Rooker returned to the United States of America in 1895 to work as secretary of the Apostolic Delegation in Washington D.C.
+Rooker returned to the United States of America in 1895 to work as secretary of the Apostolic Delegation in Washington, D.C.
 At the same time, he was selected to be the lecturer in Ethics at the newly established Social Sciences Faculty of the Catholic University of America.
 He held these posts until his appointment as Bishop of Jaro.

-In 1901, Rev. Rooker was made a Personal Chamberlain of the Pope, advancing his title to Monsignor.
+In 1901, Rooker was made a Personal Chamberlain of the Pope, advancing his title to Monsignor.

-Promotion and Episcopal Consecration
+Episcopate

-Monsignor Frederick Rooker was appointed Bishop of Jaro, on 12 June 1903.
-He was consecrated by Sebastiano Cardinal Martinelli, O.E.S.A, Cardinal-Priest of the Basilica of Sant'Agostino, Rome and who was his former Superior at the Apostolic Delegation in Washington D.C., on 14 June 1903.
+Rooker was appointed Bishop of Jaro, on 12 June 1903.
+He was consecrated by Sebastiano Cardinal Martinelli, O.E.S.A, Cardinal-Priest of the Basilica of Sant'Agostino, Rome and who was his former Superior at the Apostolic Delegation in Washington, D.C., on 14 June 1903.
 His Principal Co-Consecrators were Archbishop Nicola Giuseppe (Nicolae Iosif) Camilli, O.F.M.
 Conv.
 (Titular Archbishop of Constantia in Scythia) and Bishop Raffaele Virili (Titular Bishop of Troas).